Carts are Coming!

 What do I need to do for the delivery of the carts?

 Nothing!
-Carts will be delivered to all single-family homes and townhomes that receive curbside collection services in September 2025.
+Carts will be delivered to all single-family homes and townhomes that receive curbside collection services.
 You do not need to take any action or be home for the delivery!
-A detailed distribution schedule will be announced later this summer.
+Carts will be left at the curb.
+More information and a detailed delivery schedule with be available soon!

-What do the cans look like, how big are they, how many do I get, and what do they cost?
+What do the carts look like, how big are they, how many do I get, and what do they cost?

 Every single-family home and townhome that receives city curbside collection services will receive: